Jonas-DL/Hugging-Rain-Man/README.md

 research and development in the field of children facial expression analysis, particularly for Autism Spectrum Disorder (ASD).

 ## Dataset Description
+**The publicly available data and models are exclusively for non-commercial research purposes, including but not limited to academic studies and scientific exploration.
+Any commercial use or use for profit-making activities is strictly prohibited.**

 ### Overview
+- **Participants**: ASD:66; TD:32
+- **Age Range**: 2-12 years old
 - **Total Frames**: 131,758
 - **Segments**: 1,535
 - **Action Units and Action Descriptors**: 22AUs + 10ADs
 - **Atypical Rating**: Annotated by 5 people
 - **Facial Expression**: It is obtained by soft voting using 3 algorithms
+- **Ethnicity**: Chinese
+- **Race**: East Asian

 ### Labels, Machine-extracted Features, and Pre-trained Models